top of page

 Animal Assisted Therapy

 I am often asked what exactly a therapy dog does in session.
 The answer is always "depends".
-Sometimes the entire purpose of the therapy dog's presence is to create more relaxed atmosphere for an individual who is anxious.
+Sometimes the entire purpose of the therapy dog's presence is to create more relaxed atmosphere for an individual who is uncomfortable and anxious.
 The dogs sense the need and simply climb on the couch next to the person or calmly sleep on floor by their fit.

-Another times I use my therapy dog as an object that feelings and thoughts can be projected on: It is much easier to talk about what the dog may think about me rather what I may think about me.
+Another times I use my therapy dog as an object that feelings and thoughts can be projected on: It is much easier to talk about what the dog may think about "me" rather what "I may think about me".

 IMG_1402.jpg

-Equine Therapy at the horse farm in Sparta, NJ
+Equine Therapy at the "Wise Horse Ranch"

 Horses are herd animals, and their survival depends on effective communication (quick and accurate) among the herd’s members.
 In order to communicate quickly, horses use electromagnetic fields to transfer their messages.
 These accurate messages come from the “feelings” that horses naturally identify, and use as information on how to act.